IBPA/SparseNN/doc/sparseBlockModules.md

 # SparseBlock
-This page describes the SparseBlock format and supported NN modules.
+This page describes the SparseBlock format and related NN modules.
 ## Overview
 Consider sensors S1, S2, ... , Sn and a sensor Y (as in figure bellow).
 Here the size of the signal from different sensors maybe different while all signals from a particular sensor have the same size.
 In a given event (corresponding to a row), the Y sensor **will** have a signal while a given Si sensor **may** have a signal.
 Given such sensory data (collected from various events), learning tasks can be defined:
 * Train a NN to predict the Y sensor signal using Si sensor signals.